The River Wye

 The Tywi is Wales’ longest river at 75 miles and takes in some of the country’s most stunning attractions, winding through the National Botanic Garden of Wales, gorgeous Aberglasney Gardens and Dinefwr Park, where you can combine a visit to 12th century castle ruins with heron-spotting along the river.

 The river then winds its way northwards and through what is now the Gwenffrwd Dinas RSPB Nature Reserve.
 An attractive three-mile walk along the river leads to the steep caves where the ‘Welsh Robin Hood’, Twm Siôn Cati, used to hide from his arch-nemesis, the Sheriff of Carmarthen!
-Go in summer, when the woodlands are a carpet of bluebells.
-Meanwhile, a few miles south of Dinefwr, in the Brecon Beacons National Park, is the Cennen Arms pub, the starting point for two walks that involve crossing the River Cennen, seeing soaring red kites above you and taking in marvellous Carreg Cennen Castle, which perches on a crag over the water.
+Go in late spring, when the woodlands are a carpet of bluebells.
+Meanwhile, a few miles south of Dinefwr, in the Bannau Brycheiniog (Brecon Beacons) National Park, is Trapp, the starting point for two walks that involve crossing the River Cennen, seeing soaring red kites above you and taking in marvellous Carreg Cennen Castle, which perches on a crag over the water.

 The Pontcysyllte Aqueduct and River Dee